SeppPenner/outlookcaldavsynchronizer-german-readme/README.md

 	- validate input in GeneralOptionsForm.

 #### 2.2.0 ####
-- New features
+- Neue Features
 	- Add general option to trigger sync after Outlook Send/Receive finishes, github issue 141.
 	- Add event mapping configuration parameter to map CLASS:PUBLIC to Outlook Private flag, feature request 45.
 	- Implement DNS SRV and TXT lookups for autodiscovery from email address.
-- Bug fixes
+- Fehlerbehebungen
 	- Fix autodiscovery when server returns multiple calendar-home-set hrefs, github issue 139.

 #### 2.1.3 ####
-- New features
+- Neue Features
 	- Add event mapping configuration to use Outlook GlobalAppointmentID for UID attribute, ticket #318.
-- Bug fixes
+- Fehlerbehebungen
 	- Don't log warning if DTEND is not set for allday events, ticket #316.
 	- Prefix summary of events and not only meetings with status cancelled, since Android uses this instead of exdates for recurrence exceptions, ticket #307.

 #### 2.1.2 ####
-- New features
+- Neue Features
 	- Add ProfileType for SOGo.
-- Bug fixes
+- Fehlerbehebungen
 	- Fix detecting deleted appointments from folders in local pst data files when using category filter, ticket #297.

 #### 2.1.1 ####
-- New features
+- Neue Features
 	- Add ProfileType for Landmarks.
-- Bug fixes
+- Fehlerbehebungen
 	- Avoid sync loops and delete new events, when they represent an invitation from server identity.
 	- Fix event mapping of TRANSP to Outlook BusyStatus and use X-MICROSOFT-CDO-BUSYSTATUS.
 	- Fix Autodiscovery behavior in case of url textbox is empty.

 #### 2.1.0 ####
-- New features
+- Neue Features
 	- Implement Bulk profile creation to add multiple profiles at once and choose the folder for each discovered server resource (calendar, addressbook and task).
 	- Query supported-calendar-component-set and filter out VEVENT and VTODO resources for autodisovery.
-- Bug fixes
+- Fehlerbehebungen
 	- add functionality to cope with multiple groups with the same name for Google Contacts API.
 	- Restore old CalendarUrl when Google Autodiscovery has error or was cancelled.
 	- Map ResponseStatus default to NEEDS-ACTION in MapParticipation1To2 to avoid exception.

 #### 2.0.2 ####
-- New features
+- Neue Features
 	- Improve event mapping of TRANSP and STATUS to Outlook BusyStatus. (contributed by Florian Saller).
 	- Improve Autodiscovery.
 	- Add ProfileType for Sarenet.
-- Bug fixes
+- Fehlerbehebungen
 	- Ignore invalid-xml-errors in EntityRelationDataAccess unless a new version has been saved.
 	- Fetch all Google Contacts with a single request to avoid 503 errors.
 	- Query just contacts from Default Group from Google Contacts API.